markcheret/footnotes/readme.txt

 - Bugfix: Dashboard: Main settings: fix layout, raise shortcodes to top
 - Bugfix: Dashboard: Tooltip settings: Truncation length: change input box type from text to numeric
 - Update: Dashboard: Notices: use explicit italic style
-- Bugfix: Dashboard: Other settings: Excerpt: display guidance next to select box, thanks to @nikelaos
+- Bugfix: Dashboard: Other settings: Excerpt: display guidance next to select box, thanks to @nikelaos feedback
 - Bugfix: WordPress hooks: the_content: set priority to 1000 as a safeguard
 - Update: Dashboard: Expert mode: streamline and update description for hooks and priority levels

 = 2.1.3 =
 - Bugfix: Hooks: disable widget_text hook by default to fix accordions declaring headings as widgets
-- Bugfix: Hooks: disable the_excerpt hook by default to fix issues, thanks to @nikelaos
+- Bugfix: Hooks: disable the_excerpt hook by default to fix issues, thanks to @nikelaos bug report
 - Bugfix: Reference container: fix column width when combining turned on by reverting new CSS class to legacy
 - Bugfix: Reference container: fix width in mobile view by URL wrapping wrt Unicode-non-conformant browsers
 - Bugfix: Reference container: table cell backlinking if index is single and combining identicals turned on